 When a fuse blows it’s always going to be a case of too much power trying to flow across the fuse and the attached wiring that the fuse is protecting.
 This overload of electrical power can be caused by different reasons however.

 There are numerous types of electrical fuses available and installing the correct type of fuse for use in the electrical circuit is important.
 Older fuse types, like the “type W” screw in fuse, are all but obsolete and should be replaced with newer dual element or time delay fuses.
 Never put in a bigger fuse to correct the “fuse keeps tripping” problem, you might burn your house down.
-Visit our Fuse Types page to select the correct fuse types for your circuits.
+If you need help selecting the correct fuse type, give our in-office electrician a call.

 Homes that still utilize fuse boxes were built in a time before all of today’s modern electrical conveniences existed.
 Put another way, we use more electricity now than we did years ago and your electrical circuits may not be compatible with your needs.
 The solution is to either use less devices on the circuit of the house fuses that continue to blow or install additional power circuits to fulfill your needs.